 High-yield online savings accounts often give you the best of both worlds.
 That is, they offer easy access to your money as well as a decent return in terms of interest.

 This online bank also has securities brokerage and investment advisory services.
 The wealth management and brokerage platforms have both self-directed and managed investment offerings for people with any amount of money to invest.

+These are all positives, but there are several key points about Ally to consider that might make you pause before opening an account.
 Ally limits customers to six withdrawals and transfers per statement cycle (this limit is set by federal law for electronic and telephone transactions from all U.S. savings and money market accounts).

 There are two primary ways to move money to Betterment: